 Phineas/Isabella gets teased a lot.
-For example, Isabella spends the whole episode "Out to Launch" trying to ask Phineas to a dance... only to have him misunderstand her and invite Ferb along as a third wheel.
+Isabella spends the whole episode "Out to Launch" trying to ask Phineas to a dance... only to have him misunderstand her and invite Ferb along as a third wheel.
+In "That Sinking Feeling" Phineas and Ferb attempt to help Baljeet impress a girl, and Phineas later invites Isabella along, but not in the way you'd think.
 In "One Good Scare Ought to Do It", Phineas not only spends the whole episode trying to help her, but holds her hand practically through the entire song.
 Many smaller examples also exist.

-An example that has shippers up on cloud nine occurs in "The Chronicles of Meap".
-Isabella spends the whole episode trying to get registered by Phineas's "Cute Tracker", to no effect.
+Isabella spends the whole of "The Chronicles of Meap" trying to get registered by Phineas's "Cute Tracker", to no effect.
 Then Phineas explains he already took her cuteness into account and set the device to ignore her from the start.
 When he resets it to stop ignoring her, it immediately shorts out.
-This promptly spawned a number of Epileptic Trees stating Phineas may not be as Oblivious to Love as he seems.

 In The Movie, Phineas seems rather pleased when Isabella kisses him, and makes like he's going to do/say something else, but never gets the chance.